bmesuere/belgium-topojson/readme.md

-# Topojson file of Belgian municipalities
+# Topojson file of Belgian municipalities, arrondissements and provinces
-The repository contains a topojson file (`belgium.json`) of the Belgian municipalities.
-For each city, these properties are available:
+The repository contains a topojson file (`belgium.json`) of the Belgian municipalities, arrondissements and provinces.
+These objects and properties are available:

 - municipalities
   - `nis`: NIS code